ecshreve/jepp/README.md

 ## Frontend / UI

-- The ui is served from the `/` endpoint and is a simple html page that displays the swagger docs and some other info
+- The ui is served from the `/` endpoint and is an html template that displays the swagger docs, some general information, and a sample request.
 - The embedded swagger ui provides runnable request / response examples and type references.

 ## Swagger Docs